autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 :label:`sec_tabularprediction_text_multimodal`

-We will introduce how to use AutoGluon to deal with tabular data that involves text and categorical features.
-This type of data, i.e., data which contains text and other features, is prevalent in real world applications.
+We will introduce how to use AutoGluon Tabular to deal with multimodal tabular data that involves text, numeric, and categorical features.
+This type of data is prevalent in real world applications.
+In AutoGluon, **raw text data** is considered as a first-class citizen of data tables.
+AutoGluon Tabular can help you train and combine a diverse set of models including the classical ones like LightGBM/CatBoost and the more recent Pretrained Language Model (PLM) based multimodal network that is introduced in Section ":ref:`sec_textprediction_architecture`" of :ref:`sec_textprediction_multimodal`.
-For example, when building a sentiment analysis model of users' tweets, we can not only use the raw text in the tweets but also other features such as the topic of the tweet and the user profile.
-In the following, we will investigate different ways to ensemble the state-of-the-art (pretrained) language models in AutoGluon TextPrediction with all the other models used in AutoGluon's TabularPredictor.
-For more details about the inner-working of the neural network architecture used in AutoGluon TextPrediction, you may refer to Section ":ref:`sec_textprediction_architecture`" in :ref:`sec_textprediction_heterogeneous`.

 ```{.python .input}